A Beginners' Guide to Publishing BYOND Games

 If you're ready for people to download your game, just use the Package Files menu option again to create a .zip, and re-upload it.
 You won't need to change the Hub Version number this time because no one has downloaded your game yet, but later on remember to increase the version number every time you upload a change to the file.

 Now for the last step.
 Once you're ready for this game to be visible to others, go back to the Options tab and uncheck the box that says "Hide this game in the hub index".
 Now hit Submit Changes again.
 Once your game is available for players, it should show up on the website for others to see.
-It won't show up in the main games index however until an admin reviews it for listing.

 Using BYOND URLs for fun and profit